huang-feiyu/CSAPP-lab/labs/ArchLab/README.md

 | WB    | R[rB]⟵valE                                                              |
 | NPC   | PC⟵valP                                                                 |

-Add `IIADDR` to the block according the table above, it's done.
+Add `IIADDQ` to the block according the table above, it's done.

+## Part C

+Work in [pipe](./sim/pipe/), it is a Pipelined Y86-64 Simulator.
+What we need to do is to add a new instruction `iaddq`.

+Skip this part, configuration costs a lot of time.
+It is not worth to continue.